 “People don’t find osteopathy.
 Osteopathy finds people who want to change because what came before didn’t work.

-One of the hardest measurements for any professional is how to access our performance.
-Often times, when you do your job well as an osteopath you never hear back from your patients.
+As osteopaths, it’s sometimes hard to assess our own performance because, when you do your job really well, you don’t see your patients again.
 But, sometimes, you do!
-I recently ran into a patient I had treated only once about a year ago for long-term lower back pain.
+I recently ran into a patient I had treated only once, about a year ago, for long-term lower back pain.
 I had previously treated his wife for pregnancy-related pain, then his newborn for a feeding dysfunction, which included a rather painful direct latch, as well as excessive wind and explosive bowel movements.
 When I ran into him, I didn’t recognise him at first, as he had lost so much weight.
 He told me that the time we spent in that one consultation together, going through his medical history and discussing alternatives to living a healthier life, had inspired him to make changes.
 To me, this summarises osteopathy – finding and inspiring the health unique to each individual.”

 The benefits of osteopathy for expectant mums

 Hear from osteopath Ashleigh Mitchell, who regularly treats pre- and postnatal conditions:

 “Treatment by an osteopath can ease pregnancy related aches or pains, and help improve the function of the body to accommodate the natural changes that are occurring.
 Releasing tension from the spine, pelvis, hips and on or around the uterus creates a more accommodating space for the baby.
 Optimising a woman’s alignment and mobility in this way may help the baby to get into the correct position for the birthing process and to pass more easily through the birth canal.